Amertastic/Databases-and-SQL-for-Data-Science/README.md

 ### Technologies and Libraries Used

+- SQL language
 - Python programming language
 - Jupyter Notebook (JupyterLab)
 - Pandas for data manipulation and analysis
+- ibm_db library for connecting to IBM databases from Python
+- IBM Cloud for creating database instance
+- SQLite database for storing and manipulating data
+- Seaborn for statistical data visualization
+- Matplotlib inline for generating plots in Jupyter Notebook

 ### Dataset